Other Common Questions

 What internship opportunities does Parsons offer?

-Many undergraduate departments include a professional internship as part of the degree requirements.
-Some also grant credit for internships that students obtain independently or through the Office of Career Services.
-Parsons students have recently interned at Marc Jacobs, Polo-Ralph Lauren, HBO, MTV, the New York Times, Rolling Stone magazine, Marvel Comics, and the Museum of Modern Art, to name a few of many companies and institutions.
+Career Services.
+Parsons students have recently interned at Marc Jacobs, Polo-Ralph Lauren, HBO, MTV, the New York Times, Rolling Stone magazine, Marvel Comics, and The Museum of Modern Art, to name a few of many companies and institutions.

 Can I take classes outside my major at Parsons?